8 performance appraisal methods you should be aware of

 |2||Does the employee work well with the team?|

 |3||Is the employee capable of taking initiative?|

-Under this method, checklist of statements of traits of employee in the form of Yes or No based questions is prepared.
-If the rater believes strongly that the employee possesses a particular listed trait, he checks the item; otherwise, he leaves the item blank.
-Here the rater only does the reporting or checking and the HR department does the actal evaluation.
-Although it does not allow detailed analysis of the performance.
+Under this method, a checklist of statements of traits of the employee in the form of Yes or No based questions is prepared.
+If the person giving the feedback believes strongly that the employee possesses a particular listed trait, he checks the item; otherwise, he leaves the item blank.
+Here the rater only does the reporting or checking and the HR department does the actual evaluation after observing details over a period of time – and it does not allow detailed analysis of the overall performance.